 - – As an aerodynamic engineer, it is important to understand the flow along the blade height for which the designer can control the inlet swirls and blade loading by altering the blade angle distributions from hub to tip.

-The design cycle time for fans can be considerably reduced using well established turbomachinery design software tools such as AxSTREAM®.
+The design cycle time for fans can be considerably reduced using well-established turbomachinery design software tools such as AxSTREAM®.
 Using such programs not only reduces the design cost, but also gives the best performance for the specified application, as the user can evaluate the entire design space in which the fan has to operate.

-The design cycle time for fans can be considerably reduced using well established turbomachinery design software tools such as AxSTREAM®.
+The design cycle time for fans can be considerably reduced using well-established turbomachinery design software tools such as AxSTREAM®.
 Using such programs not only reduces the design cost, but also gives the best performance for the specified application, as the user can evaluate the entire design space in which the fan has to operate.
 The AxSTREAM® platform also provides opportunities for designers to analyze the design using the 1D/2D solver where the designer can control different flow distributions from hub to tip using different types of blade twists.

 After that, the designed fan can be analyzed for the flow physics and behavior using 3D CFD (Computational Fluid Dynamics).
 AxCFD™ within the AxSTREAM® platform helps users to quickly perform a 3D CFD analysis for the design and off-design conditions with automated mesh generation and post-processing.
-The results of 3D CFD is presented in the figure below.
+The results of 3D CFD are presented in the figure below.

 Working in fan development?
 We’ve love to help!
 For more information, contact us at Info@Softinway.com